AmrOdhymi/Data-Stuctures/README.md

 # Data-Stuctures

-This project represents dynamic and static types of data structures (ٍStack , List , Queue)
+This project represents dynamic and static types of data structures (Stack , List , Queue)